 What Is Bone Metastasis?

 The spread of prostate cancer to the bones is an indicator of an advanced stage of the disease.
-While serious, metastasis is still treatable.
+While serious, bone metastasis is still treatable.
 That said, bone involvement can lead to complications such as pain, fractures, and other skeletal issues, impacting quality of life.

 Treatment Options: Hormone Therapy and Beyond